 In 2022, we hired a Head of ESG with over 18 years of experience on ESG and sustainability management and oversight in multiple industries in Latin America.
-The team currently has an ESG senior manager and a trainee, and it is expected to become more robust in 2023.
-The team is supported by external counsel with expertise on ESG and external consultants for ESG screening of new thesis and ESG due diligence of target companies.
+The team currently has an ESG senior manager and a dedicated external senior advisor, and has integrated an ESG analyst.
+The team is supported by an external counsel with expertise on ESG and external consultants for ESG screening of new thesis and ESG due diligence of target companies, as well as other special projects and initiatives.